emonty/pyos/docs/cloud_files.md

 Unless you have explicitly added metadata to this container, you should see it print an empty dict here.

     # Create a dict of metadata.
 Make one key with the required prefix,
-    # and the other without, to illustrate how pyrax 'massages' the keys
+    # and the other without, to illustrate how pyos 'massages' the keys
     # to include the require prefix.
     new_meta = {"X-Account-Meta-City": "Springfield",
             "Famous_Family": "Simpsons"}